-The Pfeiffer University Master of Science in Physician Assistant Studies (MS-PAS) program is a 27month continuous residential program committed to creating an academic experience known for its excellence in PA education, scholarly activity, and servant leadership.
+The Pfeiffer University Master of Science in Physician Assistant Studies (MS-PAS) program is a 27month continuous program committed to creating an academic experience known for its excellence in PA education, scholarly activity, and servant leadership.

-Students will be assessed frequently throughout the program and are expected to acquire competency in medical knowledge, clinical and technical skills, interpersonal and communication skills, clinical thinking and problem solving and professionalism.
-A full description of these competencies can be found in Appendix A. The program learning outcomes, Appendix B, support the acquisition of program competencies.
-During the acquisition process, students will be assessed using a variety of assessment tools such as multiple-choice questions, verbal and written case presentations, simulation activities, objective structured clinical examinations (OSCEs), short essays, reflection journals, and research projects.
+Students will be assessed frequently throughout the program and are expected to acquire competency in medical knowledge, clinical and technical skills, interpersonal and communication skills, clinical thinking and problem solving, and professionalism.
+A full description of these competencies can be found in Appendix A. The program learning outcomes (PLOs), Appendix B, support the acquisition of program competencies.
+Students will be assessed using a variety of assessment tools such as multiple-choice questions, verbal and written case presentations, simulation activities, objective structured clinical examinations (OSCEs), short essays, reflection journals, research projects, and more.
 Feedback will be provided following the assessments.